 A half hour stop might set you back a little, but the kids and you will be much happier.

 Here is an example of some of these active toys.
 I picked the dodge balls because they can inflate and deflate easily with the included pump.
-I think that will be great when you have a packed car with no space or if you want to thrown them in a suit case when you fly.
+It’s great when you have a packed car with no space or if you want to thrown them in a suit case when you fly.
 I have included an adjustable jump ropes for your child’s height and bubbles.
 However I have also found these items at the dollar store if you have time to shop.

 Saving Money on Food